Eman0879/CalculatorDApp/README.md

 - Compile using 0.8.x compiler version.
 - Go to Deploy & Run Transactions.
 - Select Injected Provider - MetaMask and connect to your Ganache account.
-  Deploy the contract.
+- Deploy the contract.
-  Copy:
+- Copy:
-  Deployed contract address
+   - Deployed contract address
-  Contract ABI (from Remix after compilation)
+   - Contract ABI (from Remix after compilation)

 ### 9️⃣ Configure the Frontend

 - Create index.html in your project folder and add your UI & JavaScript.
-  Replace:
+- Replace:
-  const contractAddress = "YOUR_DEPLOYED_CONTRACT_ADDRESS";
+  - const contractAddress = "YOUR_DEPLOYED_CONTRACT_ADDRESS";
-  const abi = [ /* Paste full ABI from Remix */ ];
-  with your actual contract address and ABI.
+  - const abi = [ /* Paste full ABI from Remix */ ]; with your actual contract address and ABI.

 ### 🔟 Run the DApp
 ```bash
 npm start
 ```
--This will start a local server.
+- This will start a local server.
--Open the provided URL (e.g., http://localhost:3000) in your browser with MetaMask installed.
+- Open the provided URL (e.g., http://localhost:3000) in your browser with MetaMask installed.